 According to CEO Kevin Han in a press release “The future of the 3D printing space is more open-source and economical, So there is increased access to the same hardware by both top firms and small businesses.

 “AON3D and our AON M2+ printer are modelled with this in mind.

-And emphasizing lunar technology aimed at building a workflow for moon landings that are more obtainable to market interests.
+Created in 2007, And emphasises lunar technology aimed at building a workflow for moon landings that are more attainable to market interests.